nus-cs2113-AY2324S2/ip/docs/README.md

                            __/ |
                           |___/
 ```
-Meet Dobby, your personal task manager to help you stay organised and ontop of all your tasks
+Meet Dobby, your personal task manager to help you stay organised and on top of all your tasks

 ## Features
 #**Add Tasks**